gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

   ridiculous.
 People using lines of code to measure anything should be hanged from trees (regardless of proper SLOCCount parameters).
 The true real cost of this software so far has been approximately one month of an iOS developer.
+  Extrapolate that to whatever local market prices are appropriate for you.
 * An experienced OS X
   developer would have reduced the hour count of 56.42 hours even more.
 Despite being similar to iOS, OS X has its own share of weird oddities accrued